simeoncloud/docs/permissions.md

 * Address lists
   * Required for Exchange Online settings

-:exclamation: **Without the Global Adminstrator Role, you can read but can not apply changes to Azure Active Directory User Settings** :exclamation:
+:exclamation: **Without the Global Adminstrator Role, you can read but cannot apply changes to Azure Active Directory User Settings** :exclamation: